Lucien Rosengart: Automobiles L. Rosengart

 In 1927, he saw the opportunity to produce a very small car for a segment of the market in France that was not at that time being covered by any of the major players.
 He bought the old Bellanger factory at Neuilly.

 The early Rosengart cars were licensed copies of the British Austin 7.
 This model, the LR2, was dressed up in various ways using various styling techniques and remained in production for quite some time - surviving as the vastly facelifted LR4 and Vivor long after the British car had been consigned to history.

 In the early 1930s Rosengart teamed up with the German manufacturer Adler, offering license built copies of the Adler Trumpf and Trumpf Junior, small front-drive cars that bolstered its range.
 It also added a conventional rear-driven car along the lines of a stretched and widened Austin.
 The development of front-wheel drive models led to the elegant Supertraction model in 1937 - which competed with larger cars like the Peugeot 402 and the Berliet Dauphine for the first time in Rosengart's short history.

-Belgian magazine Le Soir Illustre claimed in their November 1979 issue (No. 2471 on page 26) that the French inventor Lucien Rosengart (1880 – 1976) came up with the game of table soccer in the 1930s when he was looking for things to keep his grandchildren entertained during the cold winter months.
-He called the game “babyfoot” instead of foosball.
+In their November 1979 issue, Belgian magazine Le Soir Illustre (No. 2471 on page 26) claimed that Lucien Rosengart had come up with the game of table soccer in the 1930s, when he was looking for things to keep his grandchildren entertained during the cold winter months.
+He called the game "babyfoot" rather than foosball.

 In 1936 Rosengart himself was in financial difficulties so he transferred the company to a new organisation, Societé Industrielle de l'Ouest Parisien (SIOP).

 Unfortunately production of the Supertraction was never large, and the company was devastated by the Nazi invasion of France.
 The company was able to survive the German occupation of France until after the war but did not produce cars during the conflict.
 After the war Rosengart, who had been in the United States (while his son stayed in the south of France), tried to guide his company back to the small cars that had made it a success in the late 1920s and early 1930s.
 Unfortunately, the major manufacturers of France were by then making very small, economical cars that were very well suited to the conditions of post-war France.
 The last Rosengart car, the Ariette, was produced from 1947 to 1954, but failed to sell.
 The company closed its doors in the summer of 1955, after failing to launch its new car, the Sagaie, a development of the Ariette with a flat-twin engine.

 Lucien Rosengart died at his home near Nice.